sjbylo/lab-ocp4/workshop/content/exercises/55-initiate-database-prov.md

  - Please ``DO NOT`` fill in this form and click on the ``Create`` button!

 Take a look in the console and check the status of the RDS instance.
 You should see ``Not ready``.
 If you drill down into the ``mysql`` service object you should also be able to see ``The instance is being provisioned asynchronously`` at the bottom of the page.
 You will also see that there are no ``Service Bindings``.
-Don't worry, we will create that in a future lab.
+Don't worry, we will create that in a future exercise.

 [Provisioned Services](%console_url%/provisionedservices/ns/%project_namespace%/)